The Nobel Monument

-The Nobel Monument was erected in 2003 in a joint project initiated and overseen by the Consulate General of Sweden and the New York City Department of Parks & Recreation with the purpose of honoring all American Nobel Laureates as well as the founder of the Nobel Prize, Alfred Nobel.
-It is the only monument in New York City parks which features the names of living persons.
-Every year, the names of the American Nobel Laureates from the previous year are inscribed onto the monument and unveiled at an annual ceremony.
+The Nobel Monument was raised in 2003 in a joint project conceived and overseen by the Consulate General of Sweden and the New York City Department of Parks & Recreation with the purpose of honoring all American Nobel Laureates and the founder of the Nobel Prize, Alfred Nobel.
+It is the only monument in New York City parks featuring the names of living persons.
+Each year, the names of the American Nobel Laureates from the previous year are inscribed onto the monument and unveiled at an official ceremony.

 No other country has had as many Nobel Prize recipients as the United States.
 Including the most recent American Laureates of 2014 – Shuji Nakamura, Eric Betzig, William E. Moerner and John O’Keefe – 345 Americans have had their achievements universally recognized since this prestigious award was first presented in 1901.